WCY-dt/blog-en/README.md

 categories: Gaming // Only one category allowed
 tags:       Open-World RPG Genshin-Impact // Multiple tags separated by spaces
 summary:    "This article is a Genshin Impact gameplay guide, introducing basic gameplay, character development, resource acquisition, and more to help new players get started quickly." // Optional
-comments:   false // If set to true, comments section will be displayed; otherwise hidden
+comments:   false // Optional, defaults to true.
+If set to true, comments section will be displayed; otherwise hidden
 mathjax:    true // Optional, defaults to false.
 If set to true, enables math formula support
 mermaid:    true // Optional, defaults to false.
 If set to true, enables flowchart support
-copyrights: Original // If set to "Original", copyright notice will be displayed at the end; otherwise hidden
+copyrights: Original // Optional, defaults to original.
+If set to "Original", copyright notice will be displayed at the end; otherwise hidden
 draft:      true // Optional, defaults to false.
 If set to true, article won't appear on homepage
 archived:   true // Optional, defaults to false.
 If set to true, article will be marked as archived
 ```